Barbara-Padilha/DMML2022_Google/README.md

 | F1_Score  | 0.4440 | 0.3230 | 0 | 0 | 0 |
 | Accuracy  | 0.4458 | 0.3583 | 0 | 0 | 0 |

+With the present results, we can cleary see that BLA BLA Classifier achieved the best values of precision, recall, F1-score and accuracy in the test set created in the notebook used for this project.
+This result was expected since blablablabla

 ## YouTube Video:
 Video explaning the algorithms used this project, as well as an evaluation of the solutions obtained: add link - unlisted video